 Q: What the heck is collagen?

 A: Collagen is the protein that holds everything in your body together.
 It is different from muscle protein, and it makes up about 30% of all the protein in the human body.
 Collagen is found in your bones, tendons, ligaments, connective tissues and skin, and plays various roles in your overall health.
 Collagen production naturally declines with age, reducing the structural integrity of the skin and instigating the weakening of cartilage in joints.
 We don't get much collagen in our diet unless we eat the nether parts of the animal.
 It's tough to get.
-You can help make up for decreased collagen production by eating collagen sourced from grass-fed bovines pasture-raised in Brazil.
+You can help make up for decreased collagen production by eating collagen sourced from bovines pasture-raised.

 Q: Why should I eat collagen?

 A: Collagen provides the matrix for the structure of skin, hair and nails and the pliability of tendons and ligaments.
-The collagen protein used in Primal Kitchen Collagen Fuel Protein Powder is collagen hydrolysate from grass-fed cows, which is broken down into individual amino acids and easier to absorb and digest, so it’s a preferable alternative to taking collagen in, say, capsule form.
+The collagen protein used in Primal Kitchen Collagen Fuel Protein Powder is collagen hydrolysate from cows, which is broken down into individual amino acids and easier to absorb and digest, so it’s a preferable alternative to taking collagen in, say, capsule form.
 Furthermore, it’s 100% protein, and we all know the benefits of ingesting clean protein.

 Q: What is hydrolyzed collagen?